Laurie Baker, Brick Master’s Unique Design of Indian Coffee House

 The design philosophies of Laurie Baker were renowned for his low-cost, energy-efficient construction.
-His buildings are an amalgam of traditional techniques, locally available materials blending with western principles.
-He challenged the engineering techniques and followed a cost-effective, sustainable vernacular constructional style.
+His buildings are an amalgam of traditional techniques, and locally available materials blending with western principles.
+He challenged engineering techniques and followed a cost-effective, sustainable vernacular constructional style.

 To archive such cost-effectivity in his design, Laurie Baker followed principles such as,

 - Rat bond masonry technique.
 The techniques involve creating cavities in the brickwork, thus, reducing the brick count.